 Two quick things to mention is that while this article is directed towards marriage and relationship counseling, family therapy and couples’ counseling are adjacent topics.
 Couples’ counseling is also available for couples who do not happen to be married.
 A couples’ therapist and couples therapy has counseling sessions that are similar to what is done with a couple that is married.
 A couples’ therapist will take the unmarried pair through many similar therapies.
 Much of the information below that applies to couples therapy, such as couples’ counseling session being offered in affordable online therapy.

 Many of the same concepts apply to hiring a family therapist as described below, just towards a relationship between family members.
 Family therapists help with relationships between family members without the romantic component, and if you are seeking family therapy, much of the information on the cost applies also to family therapy, so feel free to read on how much it costs to work on relationship issues.

 How Long Might We Be in Marriage Counseling?

-It may also be helpful, as we are considering the cost of marriage counseling, to think about how long you might expect to remain in counseling.
+It may also be helpful, as we are considering the marriage counseling cost, to think about how long you might expect to remain in couples’ counseling for your relationship.
 It can certainly be tempting to hope for a quick fix.
 But the reality is that couples' counseling is likely to take longer than individual counseling, on average.
 When two persons are involved, each with their own personalities, idiosyncrasies, and possible growth edge, plus the dynamics between the two, it seems reasonable to allow some greater time-frame for success in marriage counseling, as compared to individual counseling, right?